IDinsight/ask-a-question/README.md

 #### :video_camera: Multimedia content

-Respond with not just text but images and videos as well.
+Respond with not just text but voice, images, and videos as well.

 #### :rotating_light: Intent Tagging